-5 At-Home Remedies For Common Foot Problems
+5 Remedies For Common Foot Problems to do at Home

 You and your feet are going places together—and sometimes that comes at a cost.
 From blisters to bruises to aching bones, you will experience foot problems every now and then, but that doesn’t always mean a trip to the doctor.
-Here are some at-home remedies to relieve minor foot problems; try them first and if things don’t get better then, by all means, give your podiatrist a call.
+Here are some remedies for common foot problems to relieve minor foot problems; try them first and if things don’t get better then, by all means, give your podiatrist a call.
 (NOTE: if you have diabetes or peripheral vascular disease (PVD) don’t try to treat yourself at home—any foot issues should be taken directly to your doctor before they become more serious).

 Aching Feet: Sometimes your feet just get tired.
 Keep a tennis ball on hand and roll your bare feet across it for an instant foot massage.
 Another way to work out the kinks: put a few pencils on the floor and pick them up with your toes.